-I chose a nature park as my venue so I could let nature do the decorating.
+We chose a nature park as my venue so we could let nature do the decorating.
 It was easy to set up and take down, and the guests enjoyed the natural beauty.
 Even in the reception pavilion, I found that I didn’t miss having balloons.

 Save The Dates